Power Laws and Benford's Law

 9 0.04484667 0.04575749

-This is, IMO, extremely surprising.
 The city size distribution, for example, is known to follow Benford’s law, see, e.g., this site.
-Yet the city size $\alpha$ is generally estimated at around $\alpha=1$, (see this Gabaix and Ioannides paper, for reference).
+This is consistent with an $\alpha$ that is generally estimated at around $\alpha=0$, (see this Gabaix and Ioannides paper, for reference, where the Pareto tail parameter is $1+\alpha$ in that case.).

 Downloading the 2010 U.S. cities and towns census estimates, we see the distribution of leading digits in city size is roughly Benford,